Sierra Leone Creole people: Recaptives or Liberated Africans 1807–1830s

 The last major group of immigrants to the colony was the Liberated Africans or "Recaptives".
 Held on slave ships for sale in the western hemisphere, they were liberated by the Royal Navy, which, with the West Africa Squadron, enforced the abolition of the international slave trade after 1808.

-The Liberated Africans were multi-ethnic and were largely Akan, Aja, Ewe, Angolan, Wolof, Hausa, Yoruba, Igbo, Bambara, Nupe, and Fulani people who had been enslaved by illegal slave traders.
+The Liberated Africans were multi-ethnic and were largely Akan, Aja, Bakongo, Ewe, Angolan, Wolof, Hausa, Yoruba, Igbo, Bambara, Nupe, and Fulani people who had been enslaved by illegal slave traders.
 The Liberated Africans also included Sherbro, Mende and Temne people who had been enslaved in territories neighbouring the Colony of Sierra Leone.

 The Liberated Africans, also called Recaptives, contributed greatly to the Creole culture.
 While the Settlers, Maroons, and transatlantic immigrants gave the Creoles their Christianity, some of their customs, and their Western influence, the Liberated Africans modified their customs to adopt those of the Nova Scotians and Europeans, yet kept some of their ethnic traditions.

 Initially the British colonial administration intervened to ensure the Recaptives became firmly rooted in Freetown society; they served in the army with the West India Regiment, and they were assigned as apprentices in the houses of Settlers and Maroons.
 Sometimes if a child's parents died, the young Recaptive would be adopted by a Settler or Maroon family.
 The two groups mixed and mingled in society.

 As the Recaptives began to trade and spread Christianity throughout West Africa, they began to dominate Freetown society.
 The Recaptives intermarried with the Settlers and Maroons, and the two groups became a fusion of African and Western societies.

 Settlements

-The ancestors of the Creoles founded Freetown, Sierra Leone in 1792.
+The ancestors of the Creoles founded the Colony of Sierra Leone and established the settlement of Freetown in 1792.
 They based the plan on what they were familiar with – the grid of a North American colonial town.
 The families originally from Nova Scotia – the Balls, Burdens, Chambers, Davis, Dixons, Georges (descendants of David George), Keelings, Leighs, Moores, Peters (descendants of Thomas Peters or Stephen Peters), Prestons, Snowballs, Staffords, Turners, Willoughsby, Williams, and the Goodings – took up residence in Settler Town.
 The town was in close proximity to Cline Town (then Granville Town).
 Eighty percent of Nova Scotians lived on five streets: Rawdon, Wilberforce, Howe, East, and Charlotte street.